 - Place a task lamp to the side of your work to reduce glare and limit shadows

-- Clip-on lamps to your bed headboard or on a book are good options
+- Clip-on lamps to your bed headboard or on a book

 - Position the lamp on the side of your strong eye and make sure it is angled away from you